-Candida albicans, the microorganism responsible for this infection, naturally lives in our mouths, on our skin, and on our mucous membranes.
-Under normal conditions, the body maintains a balance that prevents Candida from overgrowing.
-Stress, lifestyle changes, and certain illnesses are just a few of the factors that can disrupt this balance, allowing this unwanted microorganism to multiply and lead to the development of oral thrush.
+Candida albicans, the microorganism responsible for this infection, is naturally present in our mouth, on our skin, and on our mucous membranes.
+Under normal conditions, our body is able to maintain a balance that prevents Candida from proliferating.

 Oral Thrush: What Is It?